shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 Different kinds of code parts have different colors.
 Comments, strings, keywords, types, functions, etc.

 #### Text folding
 You can hide and show code regions like in a tree view control: click the minus (-) or plus (+) in the left margin.
-Folding is available for function and type definitions, multiline comments, disabled code (`#if`), `#region` ... `#endregion` and `//.` ... `//;`.
+Folding is available for functions, types, multiline comments, disabled code (`#if`), `#region` ... `#endregion` and `//.` ... `//..`.

 #### Separators between functions/types
 Editor draws horizontal lines at the end of each function and type definition.

 #### Images in code
-Whenever code contains a string or comment that looks like an image file path or image embedded in code, editor draws the image below.
-Image file paths are strings like `@"C:\a\b.png"` (or bmp, jpg, gif).
-Images embedded in code are strings that start with `"image:"`, created by the "Find image" tool dialog.
+Whenever code contains a string or comment that looks like an image file path or image embedded in code (`image:...`), editor draws the image at the left.
+This feature can be enabled/disabled with the toolbar button.

 #### Snippets
 Autocompletion lists also contain snippets.
 For example the outSnippet inserts code `print.it();` when you type `out` and space or Tab or Enter or click it.